edsl/articulos/atoms_want_to_be_free.markdown

 el economista Fritz Machlup.
 Subrayó las propiedades inusuales de la
 información:

-”If a public or social good is defined as one that can be used by additional persons without caus- ing any additional cost, then knowledge is such a good of the purest type.”
-(Machlup 1984, 159).

 > Si un bien público o social se define como uno que puede ser usado por
 > personas adicionales sin causar un costo adicional, entonces el
 > conocimiento es el más puro de estos bienes [@machlup-1984, pp. 159]

-When Stewart Brand declared that information wants to be free, he jumped on an anomaly in the economic science.
-Grievances about intellectual property law could now be addressed by turning the economic science against itself.
-It laid the foundation for the present, dominant critique of intellectual property in its innumerable variations.
-Despite the many garden varieties, the argument pivots around the discrepancy between endless digital resources and limited tangible resources.
-The non-existent marginal cost of reproducing knowledge is said to be in conflict with its treatment as a scarce property.
-It is for this reason intellectual property law is found guilty of the cardinal sin in the economic sciences: sub-optimal efficiency.
-Hence, the same judgement is passed on it as would befall any other obsolete industry or sector: it must perish.
-This conclusion is underlined by connecting back from time to time to economic theory.
-In the case of Yochai Benkler, the connection is even written out in the title of his major book: The wealth of networks (2006).
-It is a beautiful rhetorical move.
-In a world where the economic science has shaped much official discourse and human self-understanding, a self-contradiction within the same worldview becomes a powerful lever for delivering critique against status quo.
-With the same self-assurance as economists lay down the omnipresence of scarcity and the inescapable laws of the market, critics of intellectual property assert the non-rival nature of informational resources and its exception from those same laws.

 Cuando Steward Brand declaró que la información quiere ser libre, estaba saltando a una anomalía de la ciencia económica.
 Los agravios de la